KGAtomTrapLab/ramp_gen_pcb/README.md

 # ramp_gen_pcb
-Altium files for the ramp generator PCB
+Altium files for the ramp generator PCB.
 Also contains manufacturing information